rukasakurai/durable_test_app/README.md

 ### Setting Up the Frontend (React)

-1. Open a new PowerShell 7 terminal
+1. Open a terminal (PowerShell 7 or WSL2).
 2. Navigate to the frontend directory:
    ```
    cd frontend